FingerprintLab/MouseModule/README.md

 # MouseModule
 Mouse controlled eurorack module.
-Software written in Python using [evdev](https://python-evdev.readthedocs.io).
+Software written in Python using [evdev](https://python-evdev.readthedocs.io) and [spidev](https://github.com/lthiery/SPI-Py).
 Hardware powered by Raspberry Pi Zero and MCP4922.

 ## Functions:
 Interact with the mouse in order to trigger events monitored by the script in an asynchronous for loop.
 Already implemented functions are: